rangarajanpraneeth/ac-telemetry/README.md

 ## Common Issues

-### Application is not receiving telemetry data
-Make sure Assetto Corsa is running

-### Application is receiving telemetry data slowly
-Make sure Assetto Corsa is already running before opening this application
+Sometimes the application will receive telemetry data very slowly or it could be laggy.
+In order to fix this, make sure Assetto Corsa is always opened first before the application.